Moddable-OpenSource/moddable/documentation/files/files.md

 ### Read file into ArrayBuffers

-This example reads a file in 1024 byte ArrayBuffers.
-The final ArrayBuffer is smaller than 1024 when the file size is not an integer multiple of 1024.
+This example reads a file into one or more `ArrayBuffer`s.
+The final `ArrayBuffer` is smaller than 1024 when the file size is not an integer multiple of 1024.

 	let file = new File("test.txt");
 	while (file.position < file.length) {